safe-routes/Build-SafeRoutes-BE/README.md

 }
 ```

-Recieve if successfull: _THIS WILL CHANGE, WORKING ON IT_
+Receive if successfull: _THIS WILL CHANGE, WORKING ON IT_

 ```json
 {